Puppy found burned, thrown from truck needs loving home

 MORE NEWS: Dog lost near alligator-filled Florida swamps found alive after 9 days

-"First he was burned.
-Then he was tossed out of a moving truck.
-Disgusting."

-The rescue says the person who did this has not been found.
-For now, the rescue is concentrating on finding beans a foster or adopter, hopefully by this weekend.
+The rescue added that the person who did this has not been found yet.
+For now, they are hoping to find Beans a forever home as he already has a foster mom.

-"He loveeees to cuddle," the rescue told FOX 35 News.
-"He is good with other dogs but wants to play.
-We think he has potential with cats."

 MORE NEWS: Fireworks returning to Disney theme parks next month